dags-/Mounts/README.md

 - **Flying around quickly may put stress on the server's hardware as it has to load chunks more quickly than usual**
 - User experience may vary depending on latency
 - Aggressive mounts may still try to attack you in Survival/Adventure mode
+- The player's riding position may not always be perfectly on the mounts back